Bingo (British version): Online

+Linking

-In order to encourage more people to play, and to offer better prize money, larger bingo operators offer games which are linked with other clubs, generally known as 'the Link'.
+In order to encourage more people to play, and to offer better prize money, larger bingo operators offer games which are linked with other clubs, generally known as "the Link".
 Generally, between 10 and 20 clubs will link up and play a much larger game of mechanised cash bingo, with prize money in the hundreds.
 One person from one club will host the game, talking to all other clubs simultaneously over their microphone system.
 When someone in a club wins, the host from the winning club will say 'claim in...' followed by the name of the club.
 For example, if there was a winner in Gala Bingo in Wavertree Park, then the host of the Wavertree Park club would immediately turn on their microphone and say 'Claim in Wavertree Park'.
 As of September 2011, when Gala Bingo stopped operating their own version of a national bingo game (see National Bingo Game), they introduced a Mechanised Cash Bingo link known as 'Party Xtra XL'.
 This game is played amongst all Buzz Bingo clubs in Great Britain before each Main Session, with prize money typically ranging between £4,000 and £8,000 for weekday afternoon sessions and between £10,000 and £21,000 for evening and weekend afternoon sessions.
 The highest amount ever won for this game was approximately £26,000, won by a single player on 17 October 2011.
 Most Gala clubs were exceptionally busy, because this was the date of Gala's 20th anniversary.

 In November 2012, Mecca introduced its own version of Buzz's National Party Xtra XL game, known as the Richest Link.
 Equally, all Mecca clubs in the UK link up offering prize money worth thousands of pounds.
 In addition to this, if a winning player claims on their top red number, then they win the jackpot of an extra £10000 on top of their full house prize money.